Piano Sonata No. 29 (Beethoven): Influence

 The work was perceived as almost unplayable but was nevertheless seen as the summit of piano literature since its very first publication.
 Completed in 1818, it is often considered to be Beethoven's most technically challenging piano composition and one of the most demanding solo works in the classical piano repertoire.

-The Piano Sonata No. 1 in C, Op.
-1 by Johannes Brahms opens with a fanfare similar to the fanfare heard at the start of the Hammerklavier sonata.
+Felix Mendelssohn's Piano Sonata in B♭ major, Op.
+106, is thought to have been influenced by the Hammerklavier sonata, although the shared Opus number is coincidental.
+Mendelssohn's sonata has a similar opening fanfare in B♭ major, with a secondary theme in G major.
+The sonata's second movement is also a scherzo in 2/4, and its third movement contains a transition into the fourth.